Failures and success of product development

 - What was the target audience?
 Developers?
 How many developers experienced the same issue with password management?

-- Our CTO and I didn’t allocate enough time to participate and provide a feedback.
+- Our CTO and I didn’t allocate enough time to participate and provide feedback.
 We focused on client projects to earn money to invest into YAPS.
 There should always be a person on a project that has a clear vision of the product – a product owner.
 In our case, we didn’t have that person and it caused a lot of long discussions and no optimal decisions.

-Our successful product development story
+Our successful story

 A year later, one of our skilled datarockers, Dima Chyrta, had two weeks between two projects and we decided to use this delay carefully to build something small and useful.
 We are big fans of a popular card game Munchkin.
 We know that this game has millions of fans all around the world.
 The game is really cool, but it’s hard to track player levels and strengths.
 We previously tracked that info on paper as the rest of Munchkin players.
 So we decided to create a simple app to resolve this issue – Munchkin Level Counter for Android.